-Figure SA-03.66: Examples of how social value research findings were used alongside wider stakeholder feedback to arrive at WPD's final core commitments
+Figure SA-05.74: Examples of how social value research findings were used alongside wider stakeholder feedback to arrive at WPD's core commitments (examples shown are the values moved from our January/March Business Plan versions to our submission in July)

-8. Customer Engagement Group
+9. Customer Engagement Group

-- 8.1.
-As part of the RIIO-2 Business Planning process, we were required by Ofgem to establish an independent, challenge body. - 8.2.
-The Customer Engagement Group (CEG) group independently scrutinised and challenged WPD's Business Plan and the quality of engagement undertaken to inform it. - 8.3.
+- 9.1.
+As part of the RIIO-2 Business Planning process, we were required by Ofgem to establish an independent, challenge body. - 9.2.
+The Customer Engagement Group (CEG) group independently scrutinised and challenged WPD's Business Plan and the quality of engagement undertaken to inform it. - 9.3.
 We followed a robust, independent and transparent process to appoint the CEG Chair and all members.
-As part of this, we sought ratification and approval to proceed from Ofgem (Head of RIIO2 Policy on Engagement, Head of RIIO2 Policy and Deputy Director of ED and Cross Sector Policy) on five occasions, including direct oversight of, and input into, the Chair interview shortlisting process. - 8.4.
-The CEG reflects the interests of existing and future consumers and promotes good value customer outcomes, with a focus on affordability, the protection of vulnerable consumers, the environment, sustainability and the transition to a low carbon energy system. - 8.5.
+As part of this, we sought ratification and approval to proceed from Ofgem (Head of RIIO2 Policy on Engagement, Head of RIIO2 Policy and Deputy Director of ED and Cross Sector Policy) on five occasions, including direct oversight of, and input into, the Chair interview shortlisting process. - 9.4.
+The CEG reflects the interests of existing and future consumers and promotes good value customer outcomes, with a focus on affordability, the protection of vulnerable consumers, the environment, sustainability and the transition to a low carbon energy system. - 9.5.
 The CEG provides assurance to Ofgem that our Business Plan understands and addresses the requirements of customers.
-The CEG accomplished this by reviewing and challenging the stakeholder engagement that we undertook to develop our plan. - 8.6.
+The CEG accomplished this by reviewing and challenging the stakeholder engagement that we undertook to develop our plan. - 9.6.
 WPD has undertaken extensive efforts during the recent Business Planning process to meet these regulatory requirements by creating and supporting WPD's CEG in line with, or aiming to exceed, best practice wherever possible.
-Highlights of these efforts, including addressing every best practice recommendation made by Citizens Advice in their January 2021 paper 'RIIO-2 price control Enhanced Engagement Process: Recommendations to Ofgem and energy network Customer Engagement Groups and User Groups',1 are discussed below.
+Highlights of these efforts, including addressing every best practice recommendation made by Citizens Advice in their January 2021 paper 'RIIO-2 price control Enhanced Engagement Process: Recommendations to Ofgem and energy network Customer Engagement Groups and User Groups', are discussed below.